 Super Bowl XLII (New York Giants 17, New England Patriots 14, Feb.
 3, 2008): The Giants stunned the Patriots, ruining what would have been the second perfect season of the Super Bowl era.
 David Tyree's "helmet catch" on New York's last drive led to Eli Manning hit Plaxico Burress for the winning score.
 New England finished the season 18-1.

 Super Bowl XLIX (New England Patriots 28, Seattle Seahawks 24, Feb.
 1, 2015): Malcolm Butler's interception at the 1-yard line with 28 seconds left sealed the win for the Patriots.

 Super Bowl LI (New England Patriots 34, Atlanta Falcons 28, Feb.
 5, 2017): In this epic game, the Patriots overcame a 25-point deficit to win in the Super Bowl's first overtime game.

 Green Bay Packers quarterback Bart Starr won the first two MVP awards.
 Quarterbacks have won the award more than any other position, by far.
 Former New England quarterback Tom Brady, who signed with the Tampa Bay Buccaneers in March 2020, has won five Super Bowl MVP awards—four with the Patriots and one with the Buccaneers.
 (Brady announced his retirement in 2022.)

 Super Bowl Halftime Show

-As the years went on, popular musicians began to take the stage, and the shows evolved into much-anticipated spectacles.
-Some viewers consider the halftime show, now a full 30-minute act, a bigger event than the actual football game, tuning in solely for the musical entertainment.
+The early Super Bowls featured marching bands.
+Then popular musicians took center stage, and the shows evolved into much-anticipated spectacles.
+Some viewers consider the halftime show, now a 30-plus-minute act, a bigger event than the game.

 - Because the football season runs into two calendar years, Roman numerals are used to identify each Super Bowl.